The Victorian Government has built three state-of-the-art stations as part of the Mernda Rail Extension Project.

 The station precinct design allows for easy access to the station by car, bike, bus, taxi and on foot.

-The station has been designed to be comfortably accessed by everyone – including the elderly, people travelling with children and people with disability.
+The station was designed to be comfortably accessed by everyone – including the elderly, people travelling with children and people with disability.

 The station concourse and forecourt will have a direct connection to the future Mernda Town Centre.